-John J. Hayes Principal Planner Engineering and Transportation (973) 829-8111 jhayes@co.morris.nj.us reeholder Kathryn A. DeFillippo was elected in 2013 and joined the NJTPA Board in 2014.
+ommissioner Kathryn A. DeFillippo was elected in 2013 and joined the NJTPA Board in 2014.
 She currently serves as NJTPA Chair.

-Freeholder DeFillippo was a councilwoman in Roxbury Township (2006-2013), mayor in 2009, deputy mayor in 2011, 2012 and 2013, and was a member of the town's Zoning Board of Adjustment.
+Commissioner DeFillippo was a councilwoman in Roxbury Township (2006-2013), mayor in 2009, deputy mayor in 2011, 2012 and 2013, and was a member of the town's Zoning Board of Adjustment.

-Freeholder DeFillippo is a past president of the Roxbury Area Chamber of Commerce and retired in 2016 from the board of the NJ Metro Chapter of the National MS Society after serving as a trustee for 10 years.
+Commissioner DeFillippo is a past president of the Roxbury Area Chamber of Commerce and retired in 2016 from the board of the NJ Metro Chapter of the National MS Society after serving as a trustee for 10 years.
 She was the driving force behind bringing the Walk MS to Roxbury in 2006 and remains active with it.

-Freeholder DeFillippo is a retired Certified Vocational Rehabilitation Counselor.
+Commissioner DeFillippo is a retired Certified Vocational Rehabilitation Counselor.
 She was the director of a sheltered workshop for physically and mentally handicapped adults in New York before working in the insurance industry in the Washington, D.C., area, providing medical management and vocational rehabilitation services to injured workers.